What Causes A Bumpy Lawn?

 Lawn Maintenance

-I’m sorry to say, but bumps are bad news for the health of your lawn, folks.
-The reason being, when you’re cutting your grass, the uneven surface may cause the blades of the mower to scalp the lawn.
-And the only thing worse than a bumpy lawn is a bumpy lawn with bare spots.
+I’m sorry to say, but bumps are bad news for the health of your lawn.
+The reason is that when you’re cutting your grass, the uneven surface may cause the blades of the mower to scalp the lawn.
+Learn how to overseed bare spots in your lawn.

 Navigating a smattering of lumps with a lawn mower can also be a pretty physically demanding activity, turning what is usually an enjoyable chore into a drawn-out nightmare.